HOW TO LEARN LENORMAND AND GROW INTO A LENORMAND READER

 I’m always thinking up new ways of doing Lenormand and always giving new information a chance.
 I hope you too keep an open and inquisitive mind as you grow your Lenormand practice.

-To grow your appreciation of how Lenormand works, I suggest you spend time learning the cards, resonating with their symbolism, and practicing combinations.
+MY TIP To grow your appreciation of how Lenormand works, I suggest you spend time learning the cards, resonating with their symbolism, and practicing combinations.
 Try your hand at any spread you like, but it makes sense to start with simple lines (like the easy 1- and 3-card lines I’ve talked about before, and also 5- and 7-card lines), and from there build your skills to read layouts that have rows and columns - and therefore diagonals and many other sentences and structures.

 SHARING YOUR GIFT WITH OTHERS